IvanIsayenko1/InterfaceMocker/README.md

 - Tailwind
 - Monaco editor
 - Jabber
+- Vite

+This stack ensures a smooth, scalable development workflow with excellent performance and maintainability.
 It is designed to have minimal overhead in terms of complexity, performance impact, and dependency size.